Best British Museum Virtual Tours

 Home to over 2,300 works of art, The National Gallery is currently offering three virtual tours to be enjoyed from the comfort of your sofa; a Google virtual tour of the museum’s ‘Renaissance masterpieces’, a virtual reality tour of the Sainsbury Wing which houses an array of early Renaissance paintings spanning 1200 to 1500, and a virtual tour comprising 18 rooms and 300 paintings.
 That’s more than enough to keep us busy until the gallery reopens.

 A must-virtual-visit for art enthusiasts, the Dulwich Picture Gallery is the longest standing public art gallery in England, dating back to 1811.
 Whilst you can’t currently visit in person, do explore the gallery’s online collection of works comprising those of Rembrandt, Bacciarelli, Canaletto and many more.
 You can also enjoy a virtual 360º room view of the gallery via Google Arts & Culture.

 It might not be a museum, but fashion lovers will delight in the British Fashion Council’s Google Arts & Culture online exhibitions, where you’ll find digital displays dedicated to the likes of Vivienne Westwood, ‘The craftsmanship of Alexander McQueen’ and ‘The heritage, craftsmanship and innovation of Burberry’.

-Whilst Scotland’s National Galleries remain temporarily closed, the extensive collections are available to view online.
+For those who can’t get to Scotland’s National Galleries, the extensive collections are available to view online.
 View the works of Henri de Toulouse-Lautrec, William Blake, and Andy Warhol, to name but a few, or head to Google Arts & Culture, where you’ll find a considerable array of works spanning the Scottish National Gallery, the Scottish National Portrait Gallery and Scottish National Gallery of Modern Art.